 Studio photographers will appreciate that the Fujifilm X-T1 (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T1 and the A6500 have been discontinued, but can regularly be found used on eBay.
+Both the X-T1 and the A6500 have been discontinued, but can regularly be found used on ebay.
 The X-T1 was replaced by the Fujifilm X-T2, while the A6500 was followed by the Sony A6600.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-T1 Manual (free pdf) or the online Sony A6500 Manual.
+Further information on the features and operation of the X-T1 and A6500 can be found, respectively, in the Fujifilm X-T1 Manual (free pdf) or the online Sony A6500 Manual.